 Potatoes are one of the most versatile vegetables around–as well as one of my most favorite!
 When stored properly, your potato crop will last throughout most of the winter.
+Here are some of my favorite tips for storing potatoes.

 This post may contain affiliate links.